rillig/pkglint/v23/codewalk.src.md

 and the final check is for too long files.
 Pkglint takes great care to output all diagnostics in a logical order, that is file by file, and top to bottom within each file.
-Therefore the checks for individual lines happen before the other check.
+Therefore, the checks for individual lines happen before the other check.

 The call to `SaveAutofixChanges` at the end looks a bit strange since none of the visible checks fixes anything.